-The federal program for nonattainment areas requires new or modified major sources obtain at least 1:1 offsets for the emission increases associated with the project.
-DEQ’s proposed rules would require 1.2:1 offsets, except that the ratio may be reduced to 1:1 if some of the offsets come from the sources that are contributing to the air quality problems in the area.
-For minor sources, DEQ’s proposed rules would require 1:1 offsets, except that the ratio may be reduced to 0.5:1 if some or all of the offsets come from the sources that are contributing to the air quality problems in the area.
+The federal program for nonattainment areas requires new or modified major sources to obtain at least 1:1 offsets for the emission increases associated with the project.
+DEQ’s proposed rules would require 1.2:1 offsets, except that the ratio may be reduced to as low as 1:1 if some of the offsets come from the sources that are contributing to the air quality problems in the area.
+For minor sources, DEQ’s proposed rules would require 1:1 offsets, except that the ratio may be reduced to as low as 0.5:1 if some or all of the offsets come from the sources that are contributing to the air quality problems in the area.
 Currently, there are two nonattainment areas in Oregon.
 Both areas are nonattainment for PM2.5.
 The significant emission rate for PM2.5 is 10 tons per year.
 DEQ has determined through monitoring and modeling that the most significant source of fine particulate emissions that are contributing to the air quality problems in these areas are residential wood heating devices.
-By raising the major source level to 100 tons per year and increasing the offset ratio to 1.2:1, there will be more incentive for minor sources to obtain offsets from residential wood heating devices.
+By increasing the offset ratio to 1.2:1 while allowing a reduction to the offset ratio as described above, the proposed rules provide an incentive for minor sources to obtain offsets from residential wood heating devices.
 Typically, wood-stoves have very small emissions relative to industrial sources, but due to the plume characteristics (low velocity and low temperature), the smoke from residential wood heating devices has a significant impact in residential areas; especially during periods of air stagnation and inversions.

+Federal Major Source Definition

+In the current rules, a Federal Major Source is defined as a source with the potential to emit a criteria pollutant greater than 100 tons per year if in one of 28 listed source categories, and 250 tons per year for all other sources.
+DEQ proposes to change this definition to be area-specific, so that Federal Major Source means:

+A source located in a nonattainment, reattainment, or maintenance area with potential to emit 100 tons per year or more of the regulated pollutant for which the area is designated nonattainment, reattainment or maintenance; or

+A source located in an attainment, unclassified, or sustainment area with the potential to emit a criteria pollutant greater than 100 tons per year if in one of 28 listed source categories, and 250 tons per year for all other sources.

+With this change, only sources that meet the definition of Federal Major Source will be subject to Major NSR (although in some circumstances such sources will be subject to State NSR as they are now).

 Sustainment and Reattainment Areas